servalproject/batphone/CURRENT-RELEASE.md

 work as advertised, it may lose or alter messages and files that it carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

-On the Serval Mesh "Connect" screen, connecting to any network marked "HotSpot" will put your device's Wi-Fi into [Access Point mode][].  **This will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

-On the Serval Mesh "Connect" screen, connecting to any network marked "Mesh" will request [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
+On the Serval Mesh "Connect" screen, connecting to "Ad Hoc Mesh" will request [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
 If you grant super-user permission to Serval Mesh, it will attempt to install its own Wi-Fi driver software on your device, which **could result in YOUR DEVICE BECOMING PERMANENTLY DISABLED ("BRICKED").**

+On the Serval Mesh "Connect" screen, connecting to any network marked "HotSpot" will put your device's Wi-Fi into [Access Point mode][].
+If you have a mobile data plan, **this will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

-The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that act as their own access points, or using Wi-Fi Ad Hoc mode.
+The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that act as Access Points or Ad Hoc peers.
 If you do so, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work.
-If you have a mobile data plan, it **may cost you money.**

 Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and **MUST NOT BE